 3. Dealing with qualitative data

 Not all customer feedback is checkbox or statistical, of course.
-Well-constructed surveys ask for qualitative input -- the customer's opinion in the customer's own words.
+Well-constructed surveys ask for qualitative input -- the opinions of survey respondents in their own words.
 This data is invaluable on many levels.
 The problem is, it's not always clear how to process and integrate the data into CX processes.

-The answer here is to invest in text analytics.
+The answer here is to invest in text analytics and customer sentiment analysis to extract the meaning behind the data.
 Software and services are now available that can read customer comments and extract relevant sentiment, intensity and urgency -- offering value across the enterprise.

 4. Poor in-house awareness of CX feedback

 Customers aren't always involved in communication troubles; a big issue might be communication in-house, even if customer feedback is strong and consistent.
 CX is an enterprise-wide commitment, but too often, the data coming back never makes it to the people who need it.

 Strong CX closes the customer feedback loop so the insights it produces are available to every employee and department that is in a position to contribute.
 A notification system should drive this feedback loop, liberally distributing the customer communications that feed CX analytics and corresponding notifications beyond the C-suite as feedback analytics is processed.

 Tearing down organizational silos is a good idea for many reasons, but it's even more important when it comes to CX.
 Silos don't just inhibit communication; silos can distort the organization's view of the customer.

 Previously, it was commonplace for sales and marketing to have separate customer databases, and for the service desk, and possibly other departments, to also have their own.
 This can create considerable discontinuity is the customer experience, because each of these departments could be hosting only a portion of the complete portrait of the customer, leading to incorrect assumptions and assessments of their needs and priorities.